JesseDolfin/co_learning_robot_personalities/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-After installing and sourcing the software the simulation may be started using the following roslaunch command:
+After installing and sourcing the software, the simulation may be started using the following roslaunch command:
 ```sh
 roslaunch co_learning_controllers bringup.launch allow_nodes:=false
 ```